Mastering Project Control in Project Management: Your Complete Guide to Driving Success

 On the other hand, project controls include a structured process of measuring how well a project is performing.
 They compare the project’s performance to the initial plan and help take action to handle any deviations.
 In other words, project management sets the direction and goals of the project, while project control ensures efficient execution and delivery within the planned timeframe and budget.

-Related: Construction Project Management
+Related: Capital Project Management

 Components of Project Controls